indy6678/e-commerce-barnacle/README.md

-# E-commerce Back End Starter Code
+# E-commerce Back End

+## Description

+Provides a back end for an e-commerce site

+## Usage

+-Clone the repo
+-Install the dependencies
+-follow the video instructions here.